AzyshFotbnxe/loot-quest-helper/README.md

 1. Thanks to Ciege, the basic function of this is to input the save code automatically.
 2. Local save manager is finished.
     Store saved codes locally then next time it can be picked out from GUI rather than typing it again
+3. Multithreading.
+    Now during the input process, click "unregister" can stop typing.
+(Will fix that to deregister.)

 ## Usage
 To use this, please have Git installed on your device in advance.